Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/nonsolutionspecific/operations/backupandrecovery/_index.md

 weight: 99
 ---

-As described under the backup and recovery capabilities there are serveral scenarious where data is lost.
+As described under the [backup and recovery capabilities](/teknologi/altinnstudio/architecture/capabilities/devops/platformoperations/) there are serveral scenarious where data is lost.

 This page describes the application components that makes it possible to protect data loss.

 ## Backup

 ### Altinn Platform
 As described in the data section of the archiecture documentation Altinn Platform stores data both in Azure Cosmos DB and in Azure Blob Storage.

-There is differen
+There is different solutions for the different data stores.

 #### Cosmos db

+##### Built in backup functionality
 According to Cosmos DB [documentation](https://docs.microsoft.com/en-us/azure/cosmos-db/online-backup-and-restore) Azure Cosmos DB automatically takes backups of your data at regular intervals.
 The automatic backups are taken without affecting the performance or availability of the database operations.
 All the backups are stored separately in a storage service, and those backups